Training the Muse

 In the early days, the unconscious whines and wriggles and spouts excuses by the dozen.
 Stay firm, write your morning pages and keep your appointment to write, and soon you’ll find it easier and easier to write when you can — and to write well.

 What Dorothea has done for me

 I used to believe I didn’t dream a great deal — only the odd strange one (brought on by cheese or something the night before ;)), but once I got into the swing of the morning pages, I recalled more and more dreams.
 It was amazing.
 And with the freedom to write anything, any way, my writing became fresher and freer and wilder, which fed into and enriched my books/

 As the morning pages became routine, some miraculous part of my brain started to anticipate the writing and there are times I wake up and find scenes unrolling in my head like a movie, ready to be written.
 A number of pivotal scenes in my books have come to me that way.
-Here’s an example — the scene here is very close to the scribbled down morning pages scene in my notebook.
+Here’s an example — the scene here (from The Perfect Rake) is very close to the scribbled down morning pages scene in my notebook.

 I must confess I don’t always keep up the routine.
 Usually I “do Dorothea” religiously for a few weeks and once everything starts flowing, the routine gradually drops away.
 When I slow down or get blocked or have had a period of not writing, I return to Dorothea to get me back on track.

 And there’s much more to her book, BECOMING A WRITER, than I’ve mentioned here.
 I recommend you buy a copy.